pymc-devs/pytensor/doc/extending/type.rst

    under development.

-It's important to keep these special type comparisons in mind when developing custom :class:`Op`\s and graph rewrites in Pytensor, because simple naive comparisons like ``v1.type == v2.type`` may unnecessarily restrict logic and prevent more refined type information from propagating throughout a graph.
-They may not cause errors, but they could prevent Pytensor from performing at its best.
+It's important to keep these special type comparisons in mind when developing custom :class:`Op`\s and graph rewrites in PyTensor, because simple naive comparisons like ``v1.type == v2.type`` may unnecessarily restrict logic and prevent more refined type information from propagating throughout a graph.
+They may not cause errors, but they could prevent PyTensor from performing at its best.

 .. _type_contract: